 Training begins with enrolment on the IAM Advanced Rider Course.
 The course teaches five phases of advanced riding; information, position, speed, gear and acceleration, so regardless of whether you’re navigating country lanes, busy roads, or tackling the challenging British weather, you have the skills and knowledge to remain confident and in control.
 Safety is part of the advanced riding programme, but it also encourages you to feel confident on the road, to make good progress, and to get even greater enjoyment from the experience.
-This training is provided by your local IAM group.
+This training is provided by CVAM as your local IAM group.

 Who is Advanced Rider training for?

 Anyone who has held a full UK motorcycle licence for over 3 months and has a motorcycle that is fully insured and legally roadworthy can join the IAM.
 It doesn’t matter what level of experience you have, what bike you ride, how long you have been riding, or your how old you are.

 For Associates joining us and aiming to take the IAM Advanced Motorcycle Test, we have a team of qualified Observers keen to pass on their knowledge of advanced riding.

 An Observer is allocated to each new Associate and observed rides are arranged at the convenience of the Associate and his or her Observer.

 As many observed rides will take place as necessary until the Associate has progressed to test standard.
 This usually takes between 6 and 12 rides depending on experience, aptitude etc. but it doesn’t cost anything over and above the joining fee as the Observers are all volunteers.
 We do suggest, however, that a contribution to the Observers’ petrol and running costs should be offered at up to £10 for each ride.